Why is Your Dog Drinking a Lot of Water?

 Drinking excessive amounts of water can prompt excessive urination too, which may give you a reason to act.
 However, do not restrict your dog's water consumption by moving water away from them.
 This may result in them becoming dehydrated, which can make their condition worse.

-Although there are many possible reasons for your dog’s extra trips to their water bowl, some more serious than others, it is important not to dismiss excessive thirst as just a simple change in their habits.
+Although there are many possible reasons for your dog's extra trips to their water bowl, some more serious than others, it is important not to dismiss excessive thirst as just a simple change in their habits.
 Get a feel for what quantity of water your dog usually consumes in a day, and if they start to go over their normal limit, look out for any other symptoms as well.
-This information will help our doctors at Acacia Pet Clinc decide on the best plan for diagnosis and management.
+This information will help our doctors at Acacia Pet Clinic decide on the best plan for diagnosis and management.

 How to Keep an Eye on My Dog Drinking a Lot